 0800 298 8988

-Well, according to the most recent NHS health survey, 2 in 3 adults in the UK are now overweight or obese, with men representing a larger chunk than women, and with this prevalence increasing as we age, reaching its peak between ages of 65-74.
-And the picture is even grimmer when we consider global data in which we expect to see a 100% increase in childhood obesity between 2020 and 2035, and nearly 2 billion people living with obesity by the same date.
+Obesity rates have been creeping up over time and according to the most recent NHS health survey published in 2024, 2 in 3 adults in the UK are now overweight or obese, with men representing a larger chunk than women, and with this prevalence increasing as we age, reaching its peak between ages of 65-74.

-So, our population is without a doubt carrying a lot of extra weight and it’s fair to say that because so many of us now fit into these categories, most of us can no longer recognise if someone is overweight or obese.
+So, our population is without a doubt carrying a lot of extra weight and it’s fair to say that because so many of us now fit into these categories, we may no longer recognise if someone is overweight or obese.

 In our line-up, can you correctly identify where our model moves from a healthy weight to overweight and into the obese category?
 In this example the woman is 35 years old and 5ft 5in.